DarkHighness/DuckovLuckyBox/README.EN.md

    - Draws the same number of items with the same **Quality** based on the item's **Quality** and **StackCount**
    - Example: Using 5 quality-3 items will give you 5 random quality-3 items

+### Recycling Contract Feature

+7. 🗂️ "Recycling Contract": Put items into the trash bin to get rewards based on item value
+   - **Supported Item Types**: Weapons, Melee Weapons, Helmets, Medical Supplies, Face Masks, Armor, Luxury Items, Injectors, Electronics, Totems, Tools
+   - Support dragging items into the trash bin
+   - Calculate reward level based on item quality and value
+   - High-quality items trigger special reward animations and sound effects
+   - Reward items are of equal or higher quality than the original items

 ### Special Items

 - 🎁 **Knife Box** and other specific items: Triggers lottery animation when opened, automatically draws random items from that item

 ### Settings

-7. ⚙️ Press F1 to open the settings panel
+- ⚙️ Press F1 to open the settings panel
   - Enable/disable lottery animation
   - Enable/disable high-quality item sound effects (customize sound file path)
   - Customize the cost of shop features (default: 100) (both account balance and cash can be used for payment)
   - Enable/disable the Destroy and Lottery buttons in the item menu
   - Enable/disable weighted lottery (weight by item quality)
   - Enable/disable in-game item lottery animation

 ⚠️ Warning: "Pick One from Roadside" and "Lottery" features may draw illegal items that are not available in the game (although "most" have been filtered out).
 Please use it carefully❗ Especially for recipes that "look very abnormal"❗ This may corrupt your save file.
 Please backup your save before using❗
 ⚠️ Note: If there are key conflicts, please manually modify the key settings in the configuration file.
 Composite keys such as "Ctrl+F1" are supported (Note: cannot conflict with system shortcuts or in-game shortcuts, otherwise the key cannot be recorded properly).